plynth/polydatum/README.rst

 Components
 ----------

+### DataManager

+The DataManager is the central object of Polydatum.
+It is a top-level registry for Services, Resources, and Middleware.
+Typically an application has one DataManager per process.
+The DataManager also manages Contexts and gives access the DAL.

 ### Context

 The Context contains the current state for the active request.
-It should contain all meta data associated with the request such as active user and HTTP request parameters.
 It also provides access to Resources.
 When used in an HTTP framework typically one context is created at the start of the HTTP request and it ends before the HTTP response is sent.

 When used with task managers such as Celery, the Context is created at the start of a task and ends before the task result is returned.